Hedge End Rangers F.C.: Home ground

+In 2025 Hedge End Rangers agreed a groundshare with Sholing F.C. to use the Mortgage Decisions Stadium for all their men's first team home fixtures.
+The move has enabled them to progress to the Wessex League.

-The Hedge End Rangers boys and girls youth teams play their home matches at Deer Park School, Sika Avenue, Botley, Southampton, SO30 2HT.
+The development and youth teams continue to use the facilities at Deer Park School, Sika Avenue, Botley, Southampton, SO30 2HT.

 This new facility has large parking with a number of pitches.
-Up until the end of the 2024–25 season, the Men's First Team played on the stadium pitch which boasts an all-weather 4G pitch with one with fixed barrier, fifty seater stand and floodlights.
-The record attendance was in July 2025 when a crowd of 430 were present for a charity fundraiser against The Saints Legends, an Ex-Southampton XI.
-From the 2025–26 season the Men's First Team will play their home matches at Sholing's ground.
+The main pitch boasts an all-weather 4G surface with one with fixed barrier, fifty seater stand and floodlights.
+The record attendance was in July 2025 when a crowd of 430 were present for a charity fundraiser against an Ex-Southampton XI.

 The club's former homes at Greta Park and the Norman Rodaway Centre both remain in use, the latter of which is now used by local rivals Hedge End Town.

 Local rivalries

 Botley Village and Hedge End Town are regarded as the main local rivals.